odddollar/Hertz-hunter/USAGE.md

 ## Resetting

 Due to the fact that the settings and calibration values are stored in non-volatile memory, flashing the firmware again won't wipe them.
-If, for some reason, the device needs to be completely reset, press `PREV`, `SEL` and `NEXT` simultaneously.
+If, for some reason, the device needs to be completely reset, perform the following actions:

+- If using three buttons, press `PREV`, `SEL` and `NEXT` simultaneously
+- If using a rotary encoder, press and hold `SEL` and rotate anticlockwise

 The device should reboot with everything completely wiped and reset.